Why Should I Bring my Pet to Willows for Treatment of Laryngeal Paralysis?

 - Altered phonation (bark/mew sounds different)

-- Problems swallowing food and/or water – affected animals have a tendency to cough and splutter
+- Problems swallowing food and/or water (coughing and spluttering)

 - Sudden respiratory distress, particularly when subjected to a warm environment